-Volunteer Art Teacher - St Michael Indian School, St Michaels Arizona
+Volunteer Art Teacher - St. Michaels Indian School, St. Michaels, Arizona

-Certificate in Botanical Illustration, 2010, Lewis Ginter Botanical Gardens
+Certificate in Botanical Illustration, 2010, Lewis Ginter Botanical Gardens, Richmond, Virginia

-Studied watercolor and collage with Christaphora Robeers, Crossroads Gallery, Richmond 2009-present
+Watercolor and Collage with Christaphora Robeers, Crossroads Gallery, Richmond, Virginia 2009-2012

 Paper Painting Workshop, Amelia Island, Florida with Elizabeth St. Hilaire Nelson, 2011